top of page

 Authority Magazine

-Five Things I Wish Someone Told Me When I Was First Diagnosed With Mental Illness
+Five Things I Wish Someone Told Me When I Was First Diagnosed

 "Self-Compassion is Vital: Understand that what happened to you is not your fault.
 Be compassionate with yourself and acknowledge that healing takes time.
 You deserve understanding and kindness from yourself."